harryji168/Auto-Onborading-System/README.md

 My project call Auto Onboarding System that is an in-depth training system designed to help people become web developers easier, there have three parts.

-Part 1: Job Assistance: Summarizes postings from job search engines, this will help guide people in the right direction to apply to positions on time.e.
+Part 1: Job Assistance: Summarizes postings from job search engines, this will help guide people in the right direction to apply to positions on time.

 Part 2: ESL Support: An Intelligent AI live chat assistant with bilingual voice support to help ESL students enter our college.